Sally Challen walked free from court in June 2019 after the judge announced she would not face a retrial.

-It has been 9 years since Sally Challen murdered her husband, Richard, with a hammer.
+It's been over a decade since Sally Challen murdered her husband, Richard, with a hammer.
 She admitted killing him and at trial, it was argued that she was not suffering from 'abnormality of mind' when she did so.
 Now, she has won a groundbreaking appeal against her conviction and will face a retrial, something the couple’s two sons have been campaigning for.
 Which all begs the question: why?

 Sally met Richard when he was 22 and she was just 15.
 The couple married and had two sons together.
 After 31 years of marriage, they separated for a year, but were planning to reconcile.
 One morning in August 2010, Sally went round to her former marital home to meet Richard.
 They were planning to sell the house and use the money to take a trip.
 That morning, Richard asked for bacon and eggs, so Sally went out to buy them, came home and cooked him breakfast.
 While he ate, she took out the hammer she had in her bag and bludgeoned him with it, hitting him more than 20 times.
 When she was finished, she stuck a tea towel in his mouth and wrapped his body in old curtains.
 She wrote a note that read ‘I love you, Sally’ and placed it on the body, before driving home.